syncfusion-content/blazor-docs/blazor/tabs/localization.md

 ---
 layout: post
 title: Localization in Blazor Tabs Component | Syncfusion
-description: Learn here all about Localization in Syncfusion Blazor Tabs component and more.
+description: Checkout and learn here all about Localization in Syncfusion Blazor Tabs component and much more details.
 platform: Blazor
 control: Tabs
 documentation: ug